 - Code it from scratch.
 This takes time and you should be fluent in programming languages.

 - Pay someone else to do it.
 Opting for a third party to help you out is both time-consuming and expensive.

 - Use a website builder.
 Perfect for those with no prior web development or coding experience.
-Plus, it’s much faster and cheaper too, just pick a theme and add your content.

-Because a good website builder:
+We might be a bit biased, but a good website builder:

 - Has everything under one roof.
 You won’t have to worry about web hosting, storage, or SSL certificates.

 - Is mobile-optimized.
 Cater to internet users everywhere, and on any device, and be loved by the search engines.